appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## Zookeeper

-This release includes Grafana dashboards for easier monitoring of KubeDB managed ZooKeeper.
+This release includes Grafana dashboards for easier monitoring of KubeDB-managed ZooKeeper.
 The grafana dashboard shows several ZooKeeper specific data, status and diagram of memory and cpu consumption.
 You can check the dashboard to see the overall health of your zookeeper servers easily.
-As usual KubeDB provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
+As usual KubeDB-provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
 Here's a preview of the summary dashboard for Zookeeper.

 ![zookeeper-dashboard](images/kubedb-zookeeper-summary.png)